ChiaraCati/FlooData/README.md

 ### Original datasets

 #### [LinkedIspra](http://dati.isprambiente.it/)
-Data – *D1* and *D2* - is accessible through a Virtuoso sparQL enpoint and rdf triples of the data was available form download.
-We have chosen to directly download the ReNdmi and Luoghi RDF triples dumps as the SQL EndPoint  didn't ensure back-end stability and reliability during oour research period.
+Data – *D1* and *D2* - are accessible through a Virtuoso SPARQL endpoint, and data dumps made of RDF triples of the data were available for download.
+We downloaded the N-Triples dumps as the SQL EndPoint didn't ensure back-end stability and reliability during our research period.
 *Format* of downloaded data is .nt
 *Provenance*: [ISPRA](http://dati.isprambiente.it/id/organization/ispra/html)